REGIS COLLEGE DEPARTMENT OF SPORTS MEDICINE

 Sports Medicine Services and Equipment

-The Sports Medicine Staff consists of two Certified Athletic Trainers.
-Certified Athletic Trainers are health care professionals recognized by the American Medical Association who collaborate with physicians to optimize activity and participation of patients and clients.
-Athletic training encompasses the prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.
+The Sports Medicine Staff consists of three Certified Athletic Trainers.
+Certified Athletic Trainers are health care professionals recognized by the American Medical Association who collaborate with physicians to optimize patient and client activity and participation in athletics, work, and life.
+The practice of athletic training encompasses the prevention, examination and diagnosis, treatment, and rehabilitation of emergent, acute, subacute, and chronic nueromuscular conditions and certain medical conditions in order to minimize subsequent impairments, functional limitations, disability, and societal limitations.

 The Certified Athletic Trainers work closely with the Team Physician, Health Services, and associated health professionals to provide consistent and comprehensive medical care to the student-athlete.
 Orthopedic coverage for Regis College student-athletes is provided by Dr. Diane English who also serves as an Orthopedic Physician for Boston College Athletics.